Well-regarded arbitration institutions may be chosen to resolve disputes with the State.

 - the claimant advances the arbitration costs;

-- the arbitration panel has three arbitrators (one arbitration for smaller or less complex disputes);
+- the arbitration panel has three arbitrators (one arbitrator in case of smaller or less complex disputes);

 - no legal costs (attorneys’ fees) can be awarded by the arbitrators (except for sucumbência, which is legal costs payable directly to the winning lawyers).